A large-scale analysis of public-facing, community-built chatbots on Character.AI: Results

 Users did not only create bots to explore relationships; they also created bots to allow users to explore their own identity.
 Specifically, topics emerged where greetings identify the user as transgender, allowing them to role-play scenarios such as being caught wearing a binder or coming out.
 Another topic is about magical gender-swapping scenarios, letting users explore gender free from real-life barriers.
 Bots focusing on identity role-play also explore neurodiversity.
 For example, one topic consisted of greetings that invite users to role-play as characters with autism and/or ADHD, often with partners comforting them during a meltdown.

 Several topics also explicitly focus on allowing users to explore themes of mental health.
 One of the more popular topics, shown in Figure~\ref{fig:topic}, is therapy bots.
-These act as open-ended outlets for users to vent and feel heard.
-One possibly alarming topic (not shown in any figures or tables because it represents a mere 310 characters) is where users are caught self-harming, then are comforted by the person who caught them.
+These act as open-ended outlets for users to vent.
+One possibly alarming topic is where users are caught self-harming, then are comforted by the person who caught them.
 Both the identity and mental health topics reveal a use of the site to receive support for stigmatized experiences that the user may not have an outlet for in real life.
+Notably, instead of seeking help by choice, users are often caught and then forced to accept help.

-Finally, creators made characters that functioned solely as social media posts instead of chatbots.
+Finally, creators made characters that functioned as announcement posts instead of chatbots.
 That is, creators used the greeting to solicit bot requests and promote their social media accounts.
-That users have to use chatbot greetings instead of posts to convey information to followers, as we discuss below, further points to the way that Character.AI is much less a social media site than a chatbot site.
+That users have to repurpose chatbot greetings to communicate with their followers, as we discuss below, further points to the way that Character.AI is much less a social media site than a chatbot site.